PedalController/InterfacePedalController/README.rst

     :alt: Code Health

-**Pedal Pi - WebService** is a Pedal Pi component that offers a Pedal Pi management over REST + WebSocket
+**Pedal Pi - WebService** is a Pedal Pi component that offers a Pedal Pi management over REST + WebSocket.

+WebService also supports auto discover: by publishing to the network using *zeroconf*, it offers a certain level of location transparency, allowing applications to connect to the WebService with minimal user effort.

 **Documentation:**
    http://pedalpi.github.io/WebService/